 Cornstarch, on the other hand, is made from cornmeal which is processed to separate the protein and fiber, leaving just the starch.
-Since it's pure starch, you couldn't bake with it because it has no protein or fiber in it.
+Since it's pure starch, you can't bake with it because it does not have any protein or fiber in it.
 While some people assume cornstarch is worse for your diet than flour, this belief isn't entirely founded.
 It lacks some of the vitamins in flour, but both are heavily processed carbohydrates, which when consumed in moderation, can be part of a balanced diet.

-What cornstarch is good for is thickening things like sauces, puddings, and pie fillings.
+Cornstarch is good for thickening foods like sauces, puddings, and pie fillings.
 That's because when it's cooked, a starch acts like a sponge, absorbing liquid and expanding as it does so.
-It also gelatinizes, which means it sets up firm when it cools, which is what you might want a creampie filling to do.
+It also gelatinizes, which means it sets up firm when it cools, which is what you might want a cream pie filling to do.

-All starches have this property, which is why flour is often used for thickening sauces, usually as part of a roux.
+All starches have this property, which is why flour is also used for thickening sauces (usually as part of a roux).
 But because it's pure starch, cornstarch has twice the thickening power of flour.
 So you would have to use twice as much flour to achieve the same thickening as cornstarch.
-Too much flour will cause your sauce or filling to turn thick and gummy.
+However, too much flour will cause your sauce or filling to turn thick and gummy.
 It will also have a floury taste, which probably isn't what you want.

 Deep-Frying With Cornstarch Instead of Flour